-- 1. Proposals for infill development within the settlement boundary of Langold (as shown in Figure 7a) will be supported where they: - have regard to the overall character of the area and the current layout, density and size of the surrounding plots and dwellings to which the scheme relates; - b) safeguard the integrity of existing garden spaces and the relationship between property sizes and their gardens and wider curtilages; - provide satisfactory access with appropriate sightlines and visual displays and would not lead to an unacceptable increase on traffic congestion or highway safety; - d) private driveways will be limited to five new dwellings, except in very special circumstances; - e) provide adequate off-street parking for both new and existing dwellings, whilst maintaining any parking for existing dwellings, where appropriate; - f) do not lead to the unnecessary loss of mature trees, hedgerows and boundary walls that make a positive contribution to the character of the area and street scene will not be supported; - g) provide satisfactory new landscaping in order to provide privacy for new and existing residents; and - h) provide satisfactory layouts to safeguard the amenities of residential properties in the immediate locality
+- 1. Infill development is defined as the development of land that is located within the existing development boundary of Langold, as identified on figure 7a.
+Proposals for infill a must have regard to all the following: - a) have regard to the overall character of the area and the current layout, density and size of the surrounding plots and dwellings to which the scheme relates; - b) avoid the subdivision of existing garden space and avoid the redevelopment of sites of larger houses following their demolition; - c) provide satisfactory access with appropriate sightlines and visual displays and would not lead to an unacceptable increase on traffic congestion or highway safety; - d) private driveways will be limited to five new dwellings, except in very special circumstances; - e) provide adequate off-street parking for both new and existing dwellings, whilst maintaining any parking for existing dwellings, where appropriate; - f) do not lead to the unnecessary loss of mature trees, hedgerows and boundary walls that make a positive contribution to the character of the area and street scene will not be supported; and - g) provide satisfactory new landscaping in order to provide privacy for new and existing residents - Where development is being proposed behind existing dwellings or is being proposed within a gap that is surrounded by existing dwellings, it must not create unacceptable problems of overlooking and disturbance to the existing dwellings.